 - To note: Prior to engagement selected candidates will be required to obtain an Australian national security clearance at Negative Vetting Level 2.

 If your only qualification is from an overseas institution, you will be required to provide Australian documentation recognising your qualification(s).
 Please refer to the Department of Education and Training website for more information about recognition of overseas qualifications.

 If you have at least one tertiary qualification from Australia, you may provide documentation recognising your other international qualifications during later stages of the selection process.

 Applying from overseas

 A number of successful candidates apply from overseas each year.
 The application and assessment process can be conducted online, with the option to attend the assessment centre in person (taking into account advice from the Australian Government Department of Health and relevant state and territory governments).
-For the 2023 graduate program this will likely be around May to June 2019.
-Overseas candidates will be given first preference for date selection.
-If you are overseas and shortlisted for interview, you will need to travel to Australia at your own expense.
+For the 2023 graduate program this will likely be in June 2022, but the final dates have not yet been set.
+If you are overseas and wish to attend in person you will need to travel to Australia at your own expense.

-If you are successful in securing a recommendation for engagement through the graduate recruitment process, you will be required to undergo a security clearance process.
+If you are successful in securing a recommendation for employment through the graduate recruitment process, you will be required to undergo a Negative Vetting Level 2 security clearance process.
 This will include a security interview and the method (i.e. in person or video conferencing) will be assessed on a case-by-case basis.
-If you are overseas and are required to attend in person, your travel to an Australian capital city will be at your own expense to undertake the security interview.
-Interviews cannot be conducted by phone or over video messaging services such as Skype.
+If you are overseas and are required to attend in person, your travel to an Australian capital city will be at your own expense.

 If you have questions about the application or selection process for our graduate program, check out our FAQs page or contact People Assist at email@example.com or 02 6261 2222.